 Tonsillitis and the need for tonsillectomies are more common in children than adults.
 However, people of any age can experience trouble with their tonsils and require surgery.

 One case of tonsillitis is not enough to warrant a tonsillectomy.
 Usually, the surgery is a treatment option for those who are often sick with tonsillitis or strep throat.
-If you’ve had at least seven cases of tonsillitis or strep in the last year (or five cases or more over each of the last two years), talk to your doctor about whether a tonsillectomy is an option for you.
+If you’ve had at least seven cases of tonsillitis or strep in the last year (or five cases or more over each of the last two years), talk to your top rated tonsil specialist in NJ about whether a tonsillectomy is an option for you.

 Tonsillectomy can also treat other medical problems, including:

 - periods in which you stop breathing during sleep, or sleep apnea

 - cancer of the tonsils

 There are several different ways to remove tonsils.
 The most common method is called “cold knife (steel) dissection.”
 In this case, Dr. Tadros will remove your tonsils with a scalpel.

 Another common method for tonsillectomy involves burning away the tissues through a process called cauterization.
 Ultrasonic vibration (using sound waves) is also used in some tonsillectomy procedures.
 Tonsillectomies usually take about a half hour.

 No matter what surgical method your doctor chooses, you’ll be asleep with a general anesthetic.
 You won’t be aware of the surgery or feel any pain.
 When you wake up after the tonsillectomy, you’ll be in a recovery room.
 Medical staff will monitor your blood pressure and heart rate as you wake up.
 Most people can go home the same day after a successful tonsillectomy.